Directional Changes ALWAYS Incur Risk!

 If turning mounted on the saddle, the faster and sharper the turn, the more likely that you’re going to go over the handlebars.

 If environmental factors are such that there’s no avoiding a sharp turn- I have one from a very busy main road onto a tiny country lane on my daily ride– then slow down to a crawl and lean back to counterbalance.
-And never forget that dismounting and walking is always an option until you have the experience to judge your ability to join traffic safely under various conditions.
+And never forget that dismounting and walking is always an option until you have the experience to judge your ability to join traffic traffic safely under various conditions.

 Note that I don’t re-mount the saddle until I have a clear view of the traffic- and pedestrians- in front of me on the road I’m joining.
-Also note the perspective of the camera man joining the roundabout.
-This gives you a first-person perspective of the challenges of changing direction at a busy roundabout and why it’s so important that you master the skill of mounting & dismounting before venturing out on busy roads.
+Also note the perspective of the videographer joining the roundabout.
+This gives you a first-person perspective of the challenges of changing direction at a busy roundabout and why it’s so important that you master the skill of mounting & dismounting before venturing out on to busy roads.

 Turning Right: Turning Across On-Coming Traffic